List of prime ministers of Bangladesh

-This article lists the prime ministers of Bangladesh, and includes persons sworn into the office of Prime Minister of Bangladesh following the Proclamation of Independence and the establishment of the Provisional Government in 1971.
+This article lists the prime ministers of Bangladesh, and includes persons sworn into the office of prime minister following the Proclamation of Independence and the establishment of the Provisional Government in 1971.
 Moreover it also lists the chief advisers of caretaker governments of Bangladesh, which is a position equivalent to that of the prime minister, and is sometimes colloquially referred to as the prime minister.

 List of officeholders

 There have been ten prime ministers, one senior minister, five chief advisers, and one acting chief adviser of Bangladesh.